 Honor and Honesty

-At the same time, the degree of that self‑identity gives rise to a special characteristic — honor — which thus becomes the “energetic equivalent,” a measure of the composure and steadiness of the flow of his expression.
+At the same time, the degree of this self-identity forms in him a special characteristic —honor— which becomes an “energetic equivalent”: a measure of the gatheredness and steadiness of the current of his manifestation.

-It is precisely to describe the state of a mind that follows its true characteristics that the concepts of “hidden light,” “epinoia,” “avgoeidos,” and other “ideal” sources of the vision of one’s own nature are introduced.
-The common feature of these notions is their “hiddenness,” the necessity of searching for and uncovering one’s essential qualities within oneself.
+Precisely to describe a state of mind that follows its actual characteristics, notions such as the “hidden light,” “epinoia,” “augoeidos,” and other “ideal” sources of inner vision are introduced.
+What these notions share is “hiddenness”: the need to search within oneself and uncover one’s essential qualities.

 This can be seen as the interaction of three forces: Devotion + Service = Honor.
 In this sense, the quality of honesty, as realized devotion to the principle of “telling the truth” will be a special case of the principle of interaction.